Usbac/borealis/docs/en/operators.md

 ### Bang operator

-The bang operator simplies the syntax for setting a variable value to the result of a function call using the same variable as argument.
+The bang operator simplifies the syntax for setting a variable value to the result of a function call using the same variable as argument.

 ```borealis
 any foo = 'hello';